zenodab-bit/GemsZeno/docs/src/tut_npi.md

 TriSM is more of a modeling paradigm and as such offers countless scenarios that could be modeled.
 This chapter contains a selection of examples to give you a broad idea.
-The examples will always compare an invervention scenario with a non-restricted baseline scnario to verify that there is an effect.
+The examples will always compare an intervention scenario with a non-restricted baseline scenario to verify that there is an effect.

 !!! info "Where's the list of measures I can use to build up strategies?"
     Run `i_measuretypes()` to get a list of all measures that apply to individuals or `s_measuretypes()` for a list of all measures that apply to settings.
 If you want to learn more about any of the measure types, put a `?` into the Julia REPL and call `help?> SelfIsolation` (replace `SelfIsolation` with the measure name you want to learn about).